Icon Pharmacy Logo

 Hepatitis A

 Recommended for most travellers.
 Spreads through contaminated food and water.
-Available as a single vaccine or combined with Hepatitis B. See our Hepatitis A vaccine and combined Hepatitis A and B pages.
+Available as a single vaccine or combined with Hepatitis B. See our Hepatitis A vaccine page.

 Typhoid